 Another reason why Interstate 73 was deferred in Michigan was because the State of Ohio also stopped its feasibility study for Interstate 73.
 This leaves the freeway in doubt for both Michigan and Ohio for the immediate term.
 No appropriations for this portion of the corridor were made in the 2005 SAFETEA-LU transportation reauthorization bill.
 Longer-term, Interstate 73 remains a possibility for future years, but it is not definite.

-Having said all of this, the only foreseeable construction along this corridor is Interstate 73 from Myrtle Beach north to Roanoke.
+The only foreseeable construction along this corridor involves finishing Interstate 73 from Myrtle Beach north to Roanoke.
 Even the most optimistic forecasts do not see the construction of Interstate 73 north of this point for over 20 years for the following reasons:5

 - The segment of Interstate 73 from Interstate 81 northeast to Interstate 77, including the Smart Road near Virginia Tech, is not scheduled for construction until after 2020, and even then there are significant environmental obstacles to overcome, including the area through Narrows and Rich Creek.